 International customer growth rate: Our Company intends to expand overseas business and enter into the international market, as the first priority of our operation.
 Customer development and growth in international markets is a key indicator of our business planning.
 For example, in the newly opened market of Iraq, we are setting up a joint reserve warehouse of spare parts with the Missan Oilfield and Abu Dhabi Oilfield, and we are also establishing a power plant operation and maintenance project in Chad, West Africa.
-We expect such newly developed international customers to generate revenue in the first half of 2024, and subsequently we will gradually expand our international customer base, from operation and maintenance orders to equipment manufacturing, leasing engineering services, operation and maintenance and other businesses.
+We expect such newly developed international customers to generate revenue in the first half of 2024, and subsequently we will gradually expand our international customer base, from operation and maintenance and other businesses.